-The following is a broadly defined, non-exclusive list of evidence that may be presented concerning teaching excellence:
+The following is a broadly defined, non-exclusive list of evidence that may be presented concerning teaching criteriaexcellence:

-(a) Peer review assessments from other faculty members based on knowledge in the candidate's field; class visitations; attendance at the candidate's lectures before professional societies or in public; or the performance of students who have studied with the candidate;
+- (a) Peer review assessments from other faculty members based on knowledge in the candidate's field; class visitations; attendance at the candidate's lectures before professional societies or in public; or the performance of students who have studied with the candidate; - (b) Evaluations or comments solicited from students in courses taught since the candidate's last review;

-- (b) Evaluations or comments solicited from students in courses taught since the candidate's last review; - (c) A term-by-term enumeration of the number and types of courses and tutorials taught since the candidate's last review including: - (i) the level of courses and tutorials taught; - (ii) the enrollments of courses and tutorials taught; - (iii) the percentage of student course evaluations in relation to the total number of students in each course; - (iv) brief explanations for abnormal course loads; - (d) Identification of any new courses taught or of previously-taught courses for which the candidate has substantially reorganized the approach or content; - (e) Documentation of the introduction of new substantive developments in the field or of new and effective techniques of instruction, including techniques that meet the needs of students from groups that are underrepresented in the field of instruction;
+- (c) A term-by-term enumeration of the number and types of courses and tutorials taught since the candidate's last review including: - (i) the level of courses and tutorials taught; - (ii) the enrollments of courses and tutorials taught; - (iii) the percentage of student course evaluations in relation to the total number of students in each course; - (iv) brief explanations for abnormal course loads; - (d) Identification of any new courses taught or of previously-taught courses for which the candidate has substantially reorganized the approach or content; - (e) Documentation of the introduction of new substantive developments in the field or of new and effective techniques of instruction, including techniques that meet the needs of students from groups that are underrepresented in the field of instruction; - (f) Documentation of success as a positive role model or effective mentor for students at all levels, including those serving as teaching assistants; - (g) Results from studies conducted to measure changes in student understanding of the subject material from the beginning to the end of the course;

-- (f) Documentation of success as a positive role model or effective mentor for students at all levels, including those serving as teaching assistants; - (g) Results from studies conducted to measure changes in student understanding of the subject material from the beginning to the end of the course; - (h) Written testimony from former students on the impact and effectiveness of the candidate's teaching and mentorship; - (i) Awards or other acknowledgements of excellent teaching; - (j) A self-evaluation of the candidate's teaching.
+- (h) Written testimony from former students on the impact and effectiveness of the candidate's teaching and mentorship; - (i) Awards or other acknowledgements of distinguished excellent teaching; - (j) A self-evaluation of the candidate's teaching.

-Initial appointment to the Assistant Lecturer with Potential for Security of Employment title requires clear evidence of the potential for teaching excellence.
+Initial appointment to the Assistant Teaching ProfessorLecturer with Potential for Security of Employment title requires clear evidence of the potential for teaching excellence and innovation.

-Appointment or promotion to the Associate Lecturer with Security of Employment title requires clear documentation of consistent and sustained excellence in effective teaching.
+Appointment or promotion to the Associate Teaching ProfessorLecturer with Security of Employment title requires clear documentation of consistent and sustained excellence in effective and innovative teaching.
 Under no circumstances will security of employment be conferred unless there is clear documentation of consistent and sustained excellence in teaching.

-Appointment or promotion to the Lecturer with Security of Employment title requires evidence of consistent and sustained excellence in effective teaching and demonstrated distinction in the special competencies appropriate to teaching the particular subject. ^{iv}
+Appointment or promotion to the Teaching ProfessorLecturer with Security of effective and innovative teaching beyond that and demonstrated distinction in the special competencies appropriate to teaching the particular subjects an